Nikon 18-55mm f/3.5-5.6G DX VR AF-P Nikkor

 Even if it doesn't come in a kit with the camera of choice, it's a good buy as a standalone.
 There's such a spread between Nikon USA and grey market price that I chose grey market as a real bargain.

 Make sure your camera is compatible with this lens.
-On my D7200 there's no problem, but with my D7100, I have to set Auto Distortion Control to OFF.
+On my D7200 and D7500s there's no problem, but with my D7100, I had to set Auto Distortion Control to OFF.
 I'm sure Nikon will issue a firmware upgrade.

 7 out of 10 points and recommended by tmzlatanov (1 reviews)Good sharpness overall, especially at 55 mm.
 Close minimal focusing distance.
 Very compact and light.
 VR works fine.
 Focus is quiet, fast and accurate.Some purple and yellow chromatic aberrations in the corners of the frame No VR switch on/off button on the lens tube.
 All plastic.
 High distortion at 18 mm